 Students need to achieve a minimum of a Level 1 on the ATI RN Pharmacology Proctored Assessment.
 Students who achieve less than a Level 1 are required to complete a pharmacology focused review and retake the assessment.
 Students need to achieve a minimum of a Level 1 to pass the course and be eligible to take the ATI Comprehensive Predictor.

 Students need to obtain a minimum Probability Score of 90% on the ATI RN Proctored Comprehensive Predictor.
 Students who achieve less than 90% are required to complete a comprehensive predictor focused review and retake the assessment.

-SUBJECT: Background Check Policy

-Policy & Procedure or University Policy Reference College of Health and Human Services Policy Reference Policy Number: SH-005

-Policy (only) or Procedure (only) Accreditation Requirement Board of Registered Nursing Requirement PAGE: 45 OF: 104
+SUBJECT: Background Check Policy ⊠ Policy & ☐ University Policy Reference Policy Number: Procedure or ☐ College of Health and Human Services Policy Reference SH-005 ☐ Policy (only) or ☐ Accreditation Requirement PAGE: 45 ☐ Procedure (only) ⊠ Board of Registered Nursing Requirement OF: 105 EFFECTIVE: 05/31/2020 MANUAL: Student Reviewed 11/02/2022

-EFFECTIVE: 05/31/2020

-MANUAL: Student Reviewed 11/02/2022